Noam Scheiber: Career

-His book, The Escape Artists: How Obama's Team Fumbled the Recovery was released in February 2012.
-Based on more than 250 interviews combined with the author's own opinions it tells about the Obama administration's economic team and their handling of the economic recovery.
+Scheiber's first book, The Escape Artists: How Obama's Team Fumbled the Recovery, was released in February 2012.
+Based on more than 250 interviews, combined with the author's informed commentary, the book discusses the Obama administration's economic team and their handling of the economic recovery in the wake of the 2008 financial crisis.

-He shared the 2018 Gerald Loeb Award for Beat Reporting for the story "Automating Hate".
+Scheiber shared the 2018 Gerald Loeb Award for Beat Reporting for the story "Automating Hate".